-- 4. The source of radiation should be specified for each spectral line or continuous spectra.
-The source of radiation is a floating-point integer corresponding to the RTYP definitions.
-If the source of radiation is not known RTYP = 10. should be used. - 5.
-The energy spectra should be specified if they are known and identified by STYP.
-Gamma spectra are described using STYP = 0.0.
-Relative intensities and errors in the relative intensity should be specified.
-Absolute normalization is made through multiplication by FC and FD.
-If absolute discrete spectra are given, FD must equal unity.
-The radiation intensity should total the contributions from all decays leading to radiation within a particular decay type, STYP, having energy $E_r \pm \Delta E_r$. - (a) For gamma ray emission (STYP=0.0), no other information is required if X-ray, Auger electron, conversion electron, and pair formation intensities have not been calculated for these transitions.
+- (b) For gamma ray emission (STYP=0.0), no other information is required if X-ray, Auger electron, conversion electron, and pair formation intensities have not been calculated for these transitions.
 In this case NT=6. - The amount of additional information depends upon the detail in which quantities were obtained for inclusion in STYP=8. or 9. spectra, and the number of decay modes.
 (This detail will also be reflected in the uncertainties assigned in STYP=8. or 9. spectra.)
 If only the total conversion electron emission is calculated, RICC and Δ RICC should be included and NT is specified as 8.
 If contributors from the individual K, L, and M shells are calculated, the K and L shell conversion coefficients should be included and NT = 12.
-In the rare case (i.e., $^{16}{7}$ N), where internal pair formation is needed, the internal pair formation coefficient should be included as the quantities RIS and Δ RIS. - (b) For electron capture (STYP=2.), the quantity RIS is 0.0 provided $E{e.c.} \leq 1.022$ MeV.
-If positron emission is energetically possible, RIS and Δ RIS must be specified (as $I{\beta+}$ and $\Delta I{\beta+}$). - (c) The spectra should be ordered in increasing values of STYP, and discrete spectral data should be specified before continuous spectra. - (d) For STYP=5. (spontaneous fission neutrons), LCON=0, NER=0, and EAV and Δ EAV should be given. - (e) For STYP=6. (spontaneous fission fragments) LCON=0, NER=0, and \overline{E}{SF} and $\overline{\Delta E}{SF}$ should be given. - 6.
+In the rare case (i.e., $^{16}{7}$ N), where internal pair formation is needed, the internal pair formation coefficient should be included as the quantities RIS and Δ RIS. - (c) For electron capture (STYP=2.), the quantity RIS is 0.0 provided $E{e.c.} \leq 1.022$ MeV.
+If positron emission is energetically possible, RIS and Δ RIS must be specified (as $I{\beta+}$ and $\Delta I{\beta+}$).
+If spectral data is given, the spectrum in eq.
+(8.1) is multiplied by RIS. - (d) The spectra should be ordered in increasing values of STYP, and discrete spectral data should be specified before continuous spectra. - (e) For STYP=5. (spontaneous fission neutrons), set LCON=0 and NER=0 and give EAV and Δ EAV. - (f) For STYP=6. (spontaneous fission fragments), set LCON=0 and NER=0 and give \overline{E}{SF} and $\overline{\Delta E}{SF}$. - 6.
 The specification of data uncertainties is an important quantity which is difficult to represent in a simple way.
 Although a one sigma variance is desired, a number should be entered that at least indicates qualitatively how well the parameter is known. - For STYP=8. and 9., ΔE will reflect the detail in which these values were derived.
 For example, if only the total conversion electron emission has been calculated, ΔE would be the spread between K-conversion and M-conversion electron energies.
 If a very detailed calculation has been made, ΔE would reflect the uncertainties in the electron binding energy and the transition energy. - 7.
-The spontaneous fission spectrum is specified in File 5 of sub-library 4 (no incoming projectile).
+The spontaneous fission spectrum is specified in File 5 of sub-library 4 (no incoming projectile). - 8.
+Every effort should be made to determine the spin and parity of the original nucleus, either by experimental evidence or by strong theoretical arguments.
+If the spin cannot be determined, it should be reported as -77.777; if the parity cannot be determined it should be reported as zero.

-- 8. Every effort should be made to determine the spin and parity of the original nucleus, either by experimental evidence or by strong theoretical arguments.
-If the spin cannot be determined, it should be reported as 77.777; if the parity cannot be determined it should be reported as zero. - 9.
-Because the continuum spectrum is normalized, the absolute covariance matrix of a multi-component normalized spectrum processed from this file must have zero for the sum of each row and column.
+9. Because the continuum spectrum is normalized, the absolute covariance matrix of a multi-component normalized spectrum processed from this file must have zero for the sum of each row and column.
 (Processing codes should perform this check).